ekmartin/slack-pull-reminder/README.rst

 -  ``IGNORE_WORDS``: A comma-separated list of words that will cause a pull request to be ignored.

--  ``REPOSITORIES``: A comma-separated list of repository names to check.
+-  ``REPOSITORIES``: A comma-separated list of repository names to check, where all other repositories in the organization are ignored.
-   If specified, other repositories in this orgainization will be ignored.
-If not specified, all repositories will be checked.
+    All repositories are checked by default.

--  ``USERNAMES``: A comma-separated list of github usernames names to filter Pull Requests by.
-If specified, users not in this list will be ignored.
-If not specified, all Pull Requests by all users in the organization will be included.
+-  ``USERNAMES``: A comma-separated list of GitHub usernames to filter pull requests by, where all other users are ignored.
+   All users in the organization are included by default.

 -  ``SLACK_CHANNEL``: The Slack channel you want the reminders to be posted in, defaults to #general.